Updated: Jan 4

 The question remains - how much of what comes out in 'official reports' from obscure government agencies can we really trust?
 After all, two decades ago the same intelligence units reported existence of weapons of mass destruction in Iraq, a narrative that was heartily embraced and propagated by the media at the time.
 The wars that followed have cost hundreds of thousands in human lives and traumatised many others...

-Third thing: The aliens visiting us have advanced beyond the exploitative and scarcity mindset that the human civilisation is trapped in.
+Third thing: The aliens are move evolved and have moved beyond the exploitative and scarcity mindset that the human civilisation is trapped in.

 Ufologists however remain convinced that this isn't a human invention.